Vicuña, Chile: Economy

 Vicuña is a major center for pisco production.
 Cooperativa Agrícola Pisquera Elqui Limitada (CAPEL) runs the main pisco distillery in the zone.
 Economic activity centers on the culture of grapes, fruits, cereals, and vegetables.
 Other industries include sheep ranching and iron and copper mining.
 Tourism has grown greatly in the last few years, primarily due to quality hotels and restaurants.
 The area around Vicuña experiences approximately 300 totally clear days and nights annually, and several large astronomical observatories are located nearby, including the touristic Mammalluca Observatory.
 The urban area is made up of buildings from around 1900.
 The city has a square of ancient trees, which displays sculptures that honor Gabriela Mistral, who was awarded the Nobel Prize in Literature.
 Other points of interest include the Temple of the Immaculate Conception; the Bauer Tower, which houses the office of tourism; and the Gabriela Mistral museums.

 Tourism

 A few kilometres outside town is the Route of the Grappa, visiting the factories known as pisqueras: Ruta Norte, Capel, Mistral, Tres Erres and Artesanos de Cochiguaz.
 The Mammalluca Observatory located 9 km north of Vicuña, has tourist and education programs.
 At the Cerro Tololo Inter-American Observatory, daily tourist visits are offered.

 Administration

-The commune is administered by the alcalde Fernando Guamán Guamán (Ind.), who is advised by a municipal council of six members:
+The commune is administered by the alcalde Rafael Vera Castillo (DC), who is advised by a municipal council of six members: